 It usually starts innocently enough.
 You plan to go out for just one beer and maybe a few jalapeno poppers.
 The next thing you know, “happy hour” has turned into “wild night” and now it’s officially “miserable morning.”
 Your head is pounding, your mouth is dry, your stomach screams out in both hunger and nausea.
+Movement seems impossible and brings only misery.
 Yup, your legendary night has led to an epic hangover.

 The first thing you should do when you wake up with a hangover is assess where you are and who you are with.
 Do you recognize the room you are in?
 Are you in your own bed?
 If you are not alone, do you recognize the person sleeping next to you?
 If you answer “no” to any of these questions, you have problems that are bigger than just a hangover.
 I can’t help you there – you’re going to have to figure out how to solve those quandaries on your own.
 However, if you answered “yes” to the aforementioned questions and all you need is some advice on how to alleviate your nasty hangover, then you’ve come to the right place.

 Quick Fix for Hangovers*

 Blowfish, the first FDA-approved over-the-counter hangover pill, can speed up your recovery time.
 Each effervescent tablet contains 1000 mg of aspirin and 120 mg of caffeine (equal to a cup of coffee), which help to alleviate pain and make you more alert after a night of heavy drinking.

 ‘Hair of the Dog': Does it Work?